ecmwf/grib-check/README.md

 ## Grib

-The Grib class is a wrapper to eccodes.
+The Grib class is a wrapper around ecCodes.

 ### Message

-A message is wrapper around the ecCodes handle, with the difference it has automatic memory management
+A message is a wrapper around the ecCodes handle, with the key difference that it provides automatic memory management.

 ### KeyValue